-Last week, when our school district finally made it official that kids would not be going back to school for the rest of the semester, I started sobbing.
-I realized I’d been holding onto some small, improbable hope that I wouldn’t be forced to continue homeschooling my two kids, in first and third grade.
-I was holding onto that hope dearly, because, honestly, I hate being my kids’ teacher.
+Last spring, when our school district finally made it official that kids would not be going back to school for the rest of the semester, I started sobbing.
+I realized I’d been holding onto some small, improbable hope that I wouldn’t be forced to continue overseeing school for my two kids, in first and third grade.
+I was holding onto that hope dearly, because, honestly, I hate being my kids’ at-home teacher (and principal. and vice principal. and recess monitor).
 Not just because I suck at it, but because it makes me a worse mother.

-I know the best thing I can do for my kids right now is to be their steady and present parent, and yet teaching them uses up so much of my energy that I cannot be fully available to them.
+I know the best thing I can do for my kids right now is to be their steady and present parent, and yet running school at home uses up so much of my energy that I cannot be fully available to them.
 I want to be the safe place where my kids come for a hug when they feel overwhelmed — not the disciplinarian doling out phonics practice and math worksheets.
 Maybe some moms are able to be both; I’m not.

 Let me be clear: It isn’t so much the heavy volume of work that chips away at my sanity, but the grit required to get my kids through the work each day.
 I’ll say right now that our teachers have really done an incredible job organizing this work for us.
 I appreciate it so much.
 And yet, still, I find it impossible to constantly have to keep my kids on task, help them through their frustration with schoolwork, and somehow leave space for all their heightened emotions while I, too, struggle to stay on task and manage my own emotions.